Kung Pao Chicken

 • Garlic and scallions – Together, they provide a fragrant, aromatic base for the stir-fry, with the garlic adding bold flavor and the green onions bringing a fresh, mild onion note.

-• Peanuts or cashews – Adds crunch and a nutty richness that complements the savory sauce and tender chicken.
+• Peanuts or cashews – Adds crunch and a nutty richness that complements the savory sauce and chicken.

 • Jump to the printable recipe for precise measurements